 I recently made Rice Krispie Treats with Little Miss Traybakes using the recipe we found on the cereal box but they weren’t quite the same as the ones I remember Mummy Traybakes making when I was younger.
-Then I remembered that the traybake from my childhood was made with Highland Toffee to give it extra chewiness.
-So when I found a recipe containing toffee in one of my traybake recipe books, I knew I had to try to recreate that memory.
+Then I remembered that we made the traybake from my childhood with Highland Toffee to give it extra chewiness.
+So when I found a recipe for Toffee Rice Krispie Treats in one of my retro recipe books, I knew I had to try to recreate that memory.

 Using some educated guesswork, I arrived at a recipe that worked for me.
 Hold on, no guesswork.
 I’m an experienced traybake baker, so I obviously was able to work out the appropriate quantities for the recipe!